 It is anticipated that an International Visitor’s weekend will coincide with the opening of the production.

-Second-year M.F.A. plawriting student Nathan Alan Davis named a finalizst in Cultural DC's 2013 Source Festival of Full Length Plays.
-Nathan Alan Davis is a Midwest-based playwright whose chosen influences include Hip Hop, classical tragedy, and mysticism.
+M.F.A. plawriting student Nathan Alan Davis was named winner of the Lorraine Hansberry Playwriting Award.
+Nathan's play The Wind and the Breeze was selected for the KCACTF Award.
+Nathan was also named a finalist in Cultural DC's 2013 Source Festival of Full Length Plays.
 His plays have been developed at Centerstage (Baltimore), Chicago Dramatists, and the NNPN/Kennedy Center M.F.A.
 Playwrights Workshop.
 Read more about the 2013 Source Festival.